 The ancient ruins, old harbors, and desolate beaches define the island country of Cyprus.
 Venture beyond the stretches of sun-soaked sand to discover the compelling culture and landscape steeped in myth, riddled with ancient glory.

-I spent just under a week there in March and road-tripped around most of the Greek part of the island; I was definitely surprised by how beautiful it was.
+I spent just under a week there in March 2019 and road-tripped around most of the Greek part of the island; I was definitely surprised by how beautiful it was.
 I shared the 17 stops on my Cyprus roadtrip itinerary if you’re interested.

 Why visit Cyprus?